 Section 37(4) of the Asylum Act provides that legal aid providers may attend the personal interview of the asylum seeker, have access to the documents produced in the course of the procedure and have access to reception and detention facilities to contact their client.
 Furthermore, a modification to the Asylum Act emphasizes the right of the legal representative for being present at the personal interview even if the interview was conducted by a closed telecommunication network (i.e. either the translator or the case officer is not present at the sight of the asylum seeker).

-Legal aid providers may be attorneys, NGOs or law schools who have registered with the Legal Aid Service of the Judicial Affairs Office of the Ministry of Justice and Public Administration.
+Legal aid providers may be attorneys, NGOs or law schools who have registered with the Legal Aid Service of the Judicial Affairs Office of the Ministry of Justice.
 Legal aid providers may specify which main legal field they specialise in, i.e. whether in criminal law, or civil and public administrative law.
 As a general rule, beneficiaries of legal aid are free to select a legal aid provider of their own choice.
 This is facilitated by the legal aid offices around the country, which maintain lists and advise clients according to their specific needs.
 However, in the transit zone, asylum seekers could not choose the state legal aid representative from the list.

 In 2019, the NDGAP – following a series of Court rulings – abandoned its practice of not allowing lawyers who are not yet members of the Bar Association to represent asylum seekers.
 This practice was started in 2017 and was in stark contrast with the wording of the Asylum Act and the Act on General Rules of Administrative Proceedings.
 Consequently, HHC lawyers who are not yet members of the Bar Association can again represent asylum seekers in their administrative proceedings.